 Because while rest is often the best medicine for strains and mild-to-moderate sprains, severe sprain injuries may require surgery, physical therapy or both.
 Breaks need immediate attention to determine if casting, surgery or both may be needed.

-Our team of experienced orthopedic surgeons will conduct a thorough examination to diagnose the nature of the injury.
+Our team of experienced orthopedic surgeons will conduct a thorough examination to diagnose the nature and severity of the injury.
 We know injuries can often happen at unexpected times, that’s why we offer same-day appointments to help you get the care you need, when you need it.